YayunFan/Reading/The Art of Witty Banter.md

 I realized that the word spotlight almost appears in each chapter.
 In the conversation, make the parties be in the spotlight, no matter what way, they will feel more comfortable.
 Chapter 16
 Keep it lighthearted.
 The big goal is to create a mutual level of comfort.
 Make sure that you always stay focused on your overall objective.
 Don't put them under a miscroscope, weighed their state on as scale, and ended up judging them. ~~(Who are you to judge me?)~~
+Chapter 18
+To my surprise, in English, there is also a statement about selling kidney to buy iphone.
+Culture is always similar and connected.
+BTW, at the end of the book, the author did a good summary of this book.

 # TODO: Mock small talks / Improve happened ones
 # TODO: Cumulative Topic Knowledge and Practice